 In order to enlighten people, however painful this may be, it must also be recognized that nature is not cruel and brutal, but that the effects of modern man on other life-long enslaved creatures have reached an extreme and completely perverse level.
 The cruelty and brutality of what happens in the slavery of farmed animals today is unprecedented in geological history.

 The second way, parallel to the fastest possible enlightenment, lies in immediate physical alignment, according to objective laws.
 First and foremost must be the immediate initiation of the cessation of the enslavement of other animals.
 It is very easy to prove that this is also where the greatest mental damage has occurred in man himself, both in terms of the development of his own cognition and the mutilation of his entire world view.
-Without the introduction of this drastic step, which could actually be implemented on a physical level quite easily, there is no possibility of realizing the first path of mantal enlightenment.
+Without the introduction of this drastic step, which could actually be implemented on a physical level quite easily, there is no possibility of realizing and approaching the first path of mental enlightenment.
 The enslavement of other animals blocks the development of the cognitive potentials of man.

 As far as the final conclusion of this documentation is concerned, this can only lie in the request that anyone who has understood the connection around the previously undescribed laws of nature and the fatal seriousness of the acute situation, and who can somehow promote the civilizing pursuit of that outlined, should fulfill their existing duty accordingly.
 This applies in particular to journalists or scientists, but also to anyone else who could in any way work in the appropriate direction.
 There is likely no one to whom the latter does not apply.